Learning should be fun, but what’s the point in having fun if you’re not learning in the first place?

 Real-world questions are open, not multiple-choice.
 Without a prompt, you’re speechless.

 This skill unbalance can be made up for by covering aspects that are overlooked in language apps.
 The most typical is speaking.
 Ideally, you should be having real conversations with native speakers.

-But then, why don’t just speak from Lesson 1 of your app or course, like Ripeti Con Me prompts you to do?
+But then, why don’t you just speak from Lesson 1 of your app or course, as Ripeti Con Me prompts you to do?

 Luis von Ahn, a co-founder and the CEO of Duolingo, candidly admits that:

 “The biggest problem that people trying to learn a language by themselves face is the motivation to stay with it.
 That’s why we spend a lot of our energy just trying to keep people hooked.”